jaez-oss/WD-RESUME/readme.md

 One of the key components of the project is that the header buttons allow the user to browse to the parts they want to view despite being a single page website.

 HTML and CSS were utilized to make the website functional.
 CSS holds the majority of the website design while HTML serves as the backbone, holding majority of the content of the website.

+The website is best viewed zoomed in 100%.
 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->